Maximality of the futures of points in globally hyperbolic maximal conformally flat spacetimes: GH conformally flat spacetimes

 \subsection{Conformally flat Lorentzian structures}

 A spacetime is said to be \emph{conformally flat} if it is locally conformal to Minkowski spacetime.
 In dimension $n \geq 3$, by Liouville theorem (see Theorem \ref{Liouville theorem}), a spacetime is conformally flat if and only if it is equipped with a $(G,X)$-structure where $X = \eeu$ and \mbox{$G = \Conf(\eeu)$} is its group of conformal transformation.
-Therefore, a conformally flat Lorentzian structure on a manifold $M$ of dimension $n \geq 3$ is encoded by the data of a development pair $(D,\rho)$ where $D: \tilde{M} \to \eeu$ is a local diffeomorphism called \emph{developing map} and $\rho: \pi_1(M) \to \Conf(\eeu)$ is the associated \emph{holonomy morphism}~\footnote{We direct the reader not familiar with $(G,X)$-structures to \cite[Chapter 5]{goldman}.}.
+Therefore, a conformally flat Lorentzian structure on a manifold $M$ of dimension $n \geq 3$ is encoded by the data of a development pair $(D,\rho)$ where $D: \tilde{M} \to \eeu$ is a local diffeomorphism called \emph{developing map} and $\rho: \pi_1(M) \to \Conf(\eeu)$ is the associated \emph{holonomy morphism}.
+We direct the reader not familiar with $(G,X)$-structures to \cite[Chapter 5]{goldman}.

 Let us make some comments and introduce some vocabulary: \begin{enumerate} \item In general, a developing map is only a local diffeomorphism, neither injective nor surjective.
 When $D$ is a global diffeomorphism, we say that the conformally flat Lorentzian structure on $M$ is \emph{complete}. \item A conformally flat spacetime $M$ is said to be \emph{developable} if any developing map descends to the quotient, giving a local diffeomorphism from $M$ to $\eeu$. \item Two points $p, q$ of a developable conformally flat spacetime $M$ are said to be \emph{conjugate} if their images under a developing map are conjugate in $\eeu$. \item C. Rossi proved in \cite[Theorem 10]{Salvemini2013Maximal} that the existence of conjugate points in a GH developable conformally flat spacetime is a sufficient condition of completeness.
 We provide a shorter and simpler proof of this result in Section \ref{sec: canonical neighborhoods}. \end{enumerate}